momohdy/Scraper_App/README.md

+👨‍🏫 Web Scraping and Data Extraction !

 Clone this repo then run xampp .

-## Run command at root directory
+Run command at root directory :
-php artisan serve
+## php artisan serve

 The Laravel PHP script that performs the scraping : ScraperController.php